 To obtain correct information from your Accounts Payable module, you must first bring it up to date with your existing accounts payable system.

 Complete the following process to ensure that your system is current.
-These steps should be performed after completing the setup wizard and after adding all of your information to the Accounts Payable module.
+These steps should be performed after completing the setup wizard and after adding all of your information to

 To convert your existing accounts payable system